SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/00-Lesson-Introduction.md

-[slide]
 # Lesson Introduction

+[slide hideTitle]

+# Lesson Content

 ## In this lesson you will learn about:

 **1. Data Types and Variables**

-- How computing works?
+- How does computing work

-- What is Data Type?
+- Data types and their meaning

-- What is a Variable?
+- What is a variable

 **2.Integer and Real Number Type**

-- Difference between Integer and Real Number Types
+- The difference between Integer and Real Number types

-**3. Type Convension**
+**3. Type Conversion**

-- Implicit vs Explicit Convension
+- Implicit vs explicit conversion

 **4. Boolean Type**

-- What is boolean ?
+- What is a boolean

-- Boolean overview and what it holds
+- An overview of the boolean data type and what it is used for

 **5. Character and String Type**

-- Overview and representation of "Character" data type
+- An overview of the "character" data type

-- Overview and representation of "String" data type
+- An overview of of the "String" data type

 **6. Live Exercises**

 [/slide]